 Industrial design embraces all aspects of human reality which are conditioned by industrial production.
 (Tomas Maldonado, ICSID, London 1959)

-This wording has as its basis the idea of “honesty” inherent to industrial aesthetics, but it opens out towards other methods of evaluating aesthetic value.
-The concept of beauty would soon be replaced by interpretation charts conceived by sign theorists using, in a philosophical context, models coming from linguistic studies (37) better suited to the development of the consumer society where information and communication are omnipresent.
+This wording has, as its basis, the idea of “honesty” inherent to industrial aesthetics, but it opens out towards other methods of evaluating aesthetic value.
+The concept of beauty soon would be replaced by interpretation charts conceived by sign theorists using, in a philosophical context, models coming from linguistic studies (37) better suited to the development of the consumer society where information and communication are omnipresent.

-The shift from industrial aesthetics to industrial design marks the end of the domination of a philosophy which was meant to guarantee the bettering of the conditions of life for mankind.
+The shift from industrial aesthetics to industrial design marks the end of the domination of a philosophy which was meant to guarantee the improvement of the conditions of life for mankind.
 Functionalism was reproached with having forgotten that objects not only had a use value but also a sign value.
-It was also reproached with having somehow diminished the notion of human need.
+It was also reproached for somehow having diminished the notion of human need.
 This reproach, however, could not apply to industrial aesthetics in that everything was subject to a fundamental requirement – that of beauty.
 But the references to semantics which have invaded discussions on design are faced with the same difficulties that aesthetics faced with its word play ambiguities on apparent beauty or implied beauty.
 On a wider scale, a social science role in design conception implies the need for an understanding of what their input to the project is, as one must always be able to clearly distinguish between “cheating effects” and “applied discussions”.